web-reference/loopinjavascript.com/README.md

 ## How do I get my reward?

 Pretty simple: submit a pull request.
-Once its accepted, you send me a lightning invoice (or BTC wallet address) and I send you the SATS corredponding with the type of improvement performed.
-If the improvement doesn't fit into a specifica category, we'll make a new one!
+Once it is accepted, you send me a lightning invoice (or BTC wallet address) and I send you the SATS corredponding with the type of improvement performed.
+If the improvement doesn't fit into a specific category, we'll make a new one!
 The goal is to keep it fair and see what we can get done on a relatively small project before trying it on a larger one and in a more automated reward fashion.

 ## What are SATS?